ii/coredns/plugin/loop/README.md

 ## Limitations

-This plugin only attempts to find simple static forwarding loops in the default forwarder at start up time.
-Examples of loops that this plugin will _not_ catch:
+This plugin only attempts to find simple static forwarding loops at start up time.
+To detect a loop, all of the following must be true

-* forwarding loops that are not present at start up time.
+* the loop must be present at start up time.
-* forwarding loops that only loop on one specific query type (e.g. `A`).
-* forwarding loops that only occur in a stub zone (e.g. via `proxy mystub.zone 1.2.3.4`).
+* the loop must occur for at least the `HINFO` query type.